home2ego/todos-app/README.md

 - Todos are stored on both client and server.

-> 👉 **Error Notifications**:

-- Displays alerts for failed operations (empty inputs, or issues loading/adding/updating/deleting tasks) - `set the network to offline mode to check`

 > 👉 **Add Todos / Bulk Deletion / Toggle Completion / Inline Editing**:

 - Create new tasks with a single action.